Micron Technology (NASDAQ:MU) Posts Earnings Results

-Micron Technology (NASDAQ:MU – Get Free Report) announced its earnings results on Wednesday.
-The semiconductor manufacturer reported $0.42 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.27) by $0.69, Briefing.com reports.
+Micron Technology (NASDAQ:MU – Get Free Report) released its quarterly earnings results on Wednesday.
+The semiconductor manufacturer reported $0.42 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.27) by $0.69, Briefing.com reports.
+Micron Technology had a negative return on equity of 8.97% and a negative net margin of 20.57%.
 The business had revenue of $5.82 billion during the quarter, compared to the consensus estimate of $5.35 billion.
-Micron Technology had a negative net margin of 20.57% and a negative return on equity of 8.97%.
-The business’s revenue for the quarter was up 57.7% on a year-over-year basis.
-During the same quarter last year, the firm earned ($2.03) earnings per share.
+During the same quarter in the previous year, the business earned ($2.03) EPS.
+The company’s quarterly revenue was up 57.7% on a year-over-year basis.
 Micron Technology updated its Q3 guidance to $0.38-$0.52 EPS and its Q3 2024 guidance to 0.380-0.520 EPS.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, April 16th.
-Investors of record on Monday, April 1st will be issued a dividend of $0.115 per share.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, April 16th.
+Stockholders of record on Monday, April 1st will be given a $0.115 dividend.
 The ex-dividend date of this dividend is Thursday, March 28th.
-This represents a $0.46 annualized dividend and a yield of 0.42%.
-Micron Technology’s payout ratio is -13.33%.
+This represents a $0.46 dividend on an annualized basis and a dividend yield of 0.42%.
+Micron Technology’s dividend payout ratio is currently -13.33%.

 Micron Technology Company Profile